 - 2 scallions sliced

 - 1 cup cooked white beans (such as cannellini or navy beans)

-While the cucumbers are draining, whisk together the vinegar, chives, garlic, mustard, and pepper.
+- While the cucumbers are draining, whisk together the vinegar, chives, garlic, mustard, black pepper, and red pepper flakes.